binfiles/binfiles.net/README.md

 ## Public Website

+This repo contains all public binfiles.net website data in `/docs`.
+The website is hosted on GitHub Pages; requests to `binfiles.net` and `www.binfiles.net` are cached through CloudFlare's CDN.
+Both IPv4 and IPv6 access is supported; HTTPS is required.

 ## Data Files and Hash Files

-This repo contains two type of files:  data files and file hashes.
+This repo contains two type of files in `/mirror`:  data files and file hashes.

 The data files are created using random binary data in standard sizes that are distributed to binfiles.net mirrors around the world.
 Users can request these files from mirrors to test their download speeds across various paths.